NLog/NLog/README.md

 Please provide the following information:
 - The current NLog version
 - Any current work arounds
-- The current config (file content or API calls)
+- Example of the config when implemented
 - Pull requests and unit tests are welcome!

 Questions
 ----
 Please provide the following information:
 - The current NLog version
-- What was expected
 - The current config (file content or API calls)
+- The current result
-- What is the current result
+- What result is expected